hello. we’re glad you’re

 Michael looks at matters in what could be described as a non-traditional manner, seeing solutions for his clients others may not.
 Perhaps this is why he is also known for taking on cases others shy away from.

 Always looking at the big picture, in addition to looking at matters through a legal prism, Michael takes a scientific approach to matters.
 He focuses on the numbers and a probability analysis.
-This approach means Michael is able to quantify the decisions that need to be made in a matter.
-Not only is this a tool to help clients with their issues at hand but it allows Michael to provide clients with an informed and clear course of action
+This approach allows Michael to provide clients with an informed and clear course of action.

 “Clients know their matter might be hard but I am here to make the whole process as clear, concise and stress-free as possible.
 They have comfort knowing their matter is well-handled.”